Hunting Very High-Energy ($>$100 GeV) Emitting High-Synchrotron Peaked Blazars: Discussion

-{\it 4FGL J0035.9$+$5950 (1ES 0033$+$595)}: This object is a known VHE emitter with a synchrotron peak frequency of $\log \nu^{\rm peak}_{\rm syn}=18.2$ (in Hz).
+{\it J0035.9$+$5950 (1ES 0033$+$595)}: This object is a known VHE emitter with a synchrotron peak frequency of $\log \nu^{\rm peak}_{\rm syn}=18.2$ (in Hz).
 Two spectroscopic redshift measurements are reported: $z=0.467$ \citep{Paiano2017ApJ} and $z=0.086$ \citep{Michael2022ApJS}.
 In our work, we adopted $z=0.467$ since this redshift measurement was based on a higher signal-to-noise ratio optical spectrum \citep{Paiano2017ApJ}.
-Fermi-LAT registered 29 photons above 100 GeV, with the highest-energy photon of 655.3 GeV.
+Fermi-LAT registered 29 photons above 100 GeV, with the highest-energy photon of 655.3 GeV corresponding to an EBL optical depth of $\tau_{\rm EBL} = 4.352$.
+A $\langle \tau_{EBL} \rangle$ = 2.18 was reported in 1CGH catalog \citep{Arsioli2025MNRAS}.